 How Boards Deal with Late Payments

-The Tick to Curing Arrears
+The Trick to Curing Arrears

 Monthly charges, including common charges, emergency repairs, lawsuits, assessments, maintenance fees, dues and so forth, are a big part of owning a co-op or condo in New York City.
 When an owner is late, or misses monthly payments entirely, it affects the whole building and can adversely impact the entire community.
 There is less revenue that month, so savings may have to be raided.
 Property managers have to spend time better invested elsewhere dealing with the problem.
 Legal fees mount.
 And so on.